apache/incubator-heron/README.md

 We also added beta testing for [Apache YARN](https://hadoop.apache.org/docs/r2.7.1/hadoop-yarn/hadoop-yarn-site/YARN.html) support using [Apache REEF](http://reef.apache.org/), in addition to the Simple Linux Utility for Resource Management [(SLURM)](http://slurm.schedmd.com/).

 We are working to add support for [Mesosphere DC/OS](https://dcos.io/) and [Kubernetes](http://kubernetes.io/).
-We are currently reviewing implementation details for dynamic topology scaling and will continue to post updates as we progress.
+We will continue to post updates as we progress.

 ## Documentation